JetBrains/intellij-sdk-docs/topics/tutorials/code_inspections.md

 ## Creating an Inspection

-The [comparing_references_inspection](%gh-sdk-samples%/comparing_references_inspection) code sample reports when the `==` or `!=` operators are used between Java expressions of reference types.
+The [comparing_string_references_inspection](%gh-sdk-samples%/comparing_string_references_inspection) code sample reports when the `==` or `!=` operators are used between String expressions.
 The user can apply a quick fix to change `a==b` to `a.equals(b)`, or `a!=b` to `!a.equals(b)`.

-The details of the `comparing_references_inspection` implementation illustrate the components of an inspection plugin.
+The details of the `comparing_string_references_inspection` implementation illustrate the components of an inspection plugin.

 ### Plugin Configuration File

-The `comparing_references_inspection` is described as a `com.intellij.localInspection` extension point in the `comparing_references_inspection` plugin configuration ([`plugin.xml`](%gh-sdk-samples%/comparing_references_inspection/src/main/resources/META-INF/plugin.xml)) file.
+The `comparing_string_references_inspection` is described as a `com.intellij.localInspection` extension point in the `comparing_string_references_inspection` plugin configuration ([`plugin.xml`](%gh-sdk-samples%/comparing_string_references_inspection/src/main/resources/META-INF/plugin.xml)) file.

 There exist two types of inspection extensions:
 * The `com.intellij.localInspection` extension point is used for inspections that operate on one file at a time, and also operate "on-the-fly" as the user edits the file.
 * The `com.intellij.globalInspection` extension point is used for inspections that operate across multiple files, and the associated fix might, for example, refactor code between files.

 The minimum inspection setup must declare the `implementationClass` and `language` attribute (unless the inspection works on any supported language).
-As shown in the `comparing_references_inspection` plugin configuration file, other attributes can be defined in the `localInspection` element, either with or without localization.
+As shown in the `comparing_string_references_inspection` plugin configuration file, other attributes can be defined in the `localInspection` element, either with or without localization.
 In most cases, it is simplest to define the attributes in the plugin configuration file because the underlying parent classes handle most of the class responsibilities based on the configuration file description.
-Note that some attributes are not displayed to the user, so they are never localized.

 If required, inspections can define all the attribute information (except `implementationClass`) by overriding methods in the inspection implementation class (not recommended in general).

 ### Inspection Implementation Java Class

-Inspection implementations for Java files, like [`ComparingReferencesInspection`](%gh-sdk-samples%/comparing_references_inspection/src/main/java/org/intellij/sdk/codeInspection/ComparingReferencesInspection.java), are often based on the Java class [`AbstractBaseJavaLocalInspectionTool`](%gh-ic%/java/java-analysis-api/src/com/intellij/codeInspection/AbstractBaseJavaLocalInspectionTool.java).
+Inspection implementations for Java files, like [`ComparingStringReferencesInspection`](%gh-sdk-samples%/comparing_string_references_inspection/src/main/java/org/intellij/sdk/codeInspection/ComparingStringReferencesInspection.java), are often based on the Java class [`AbstractBaseJavaLocalInspectionTool`](%gh-ic%/java/java-analysis-api/src/com/intellij/codeInspection/AbstractBaseJavaLocalInspectionTool.java).
 The [`AbstractBaseJavaLocalInspectionTool`](%gh-ic%/java/java-analysis-api/src/com/intellij/codeInspection/AbstractBaseJavaLocalInspectionTool.java) base class offers methods to inspect Java classes, fields, and methods.

 More generally, `localInspection` types are based on the class [`LocalInspectionTool`](%gh-ic%/platform/analysis-api/src/com/intellij/codeInspection/LocalInspectionTool.java).